 Brad Pitt wears a red leather biker jacket as Tyler Durden with Edward Norton as the Narrator in the 1999 American film Fight Club (Credit: 20th Century Fox)

-According to popular legend, the wardrobe supervisors working on Fight Club found this leather jacket at a vintage clothing and consignment store in Los Angeles and instantly decided to use it as the main look for the most recognizable character in the film.
+According to popular legend, the wardrobe supervisors working on Fight Club found this leather jacket at a vintage clothing and consignment store in Los Angeles.
+They instantly decided to use it as the main look for the most recognizable character in the film.

-Since Tyler Durden ends up being an imaginary figure in the film, we think no one on earth (other than Pitt of course) could pull this look off.
+Since Tyler Durden ends up being an imaginary figure in the film, we think no one on earth (other than Pitt) could pull this look off.

 13. Indiana Jones’ Leather Jacket: Adventure Wear at Its Finest